-Getting credit or debit cards shouldn’t be too difficult, right?
-In the Philippines, most people are limited to getting one or the other attached to bank accounts that deal in pesos, the local currency.
-That is, if they even have bank accounts.
-Trying to get either kind of card for US dollar accounts is something that I have yet to attempt and quite frankly, it doesn’t really matter.
-Anything purchased in US dollars causes the pesos on debit cards to automatically convert to US dollars.
+Trying to get either kind of card for dollar accounts locally is something that I have yet to attempt and frankly, it doesn’t matter.
+Anything purchased in dollars causes the pesos on debit and credit cards to automatically convert to dollars anyway.

-While I was searching the net, I came across references to the EON CyberAccount offering from UnionBank, so I decided to investigate.
+While I was searching, I came across references to the EON CyberAccount offering from UnionBank.
 I eventually opened an account and obtained a VISA debit card.
-It’s a peso account, but everything gets converted to the right currency when I buy something with the card.
+It’s a peso account, but everything gets converted to the right currency when I buy something.

-There are detailed instructions at the website for how to open an EON CyberAccount, how to get the EON VISA Electron Card and even how to use it with PayPal for receiving money.
+The EON VISA Electron Card is the debit card you can attach to the account.
+There are instructions at the website for how to open an EON CyberAccount, how to get the card and even how to use it with PayPal.
 Everything is pretty straightforward.

-My Google checks and my monthly pension are the only payments going into my PNB dollar account.
-Everything else gets deposited into my PayPal account.
-After I withdraw dollars from PNB, I’ll usually deposit a few thousand pesos in UnionBank if I expect I’m going to buy something online soon.
+My monthly pension is the only payment going directly into my BDO dollar account (I switched from PNB to BDO).
+After I withdraw dollars from BDO, I’ll usually deposit some pesos in UnionBank when I expect to buy something online.

 I’ve repeated these routines since around December of 2009.
-I rarely go to UnionBank these days to make a deposit because I usually have enough money in my PayPal account to take care of paying fees or buying things that I can’t get locally.
-Since there are some places that don’t accept anything but credit or debit cards, I keep a running balance In UnionBank, just to have it available when I need it.
+Since there are some places that don’t accept anything but debit or credit cards, I keep a running balance at UnionBank.

 Originally published in August of 2013.
 Updated for readability and minor corrections.